bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 {{> layout/base}}
 ```

 Reload the page.
-You should see the number of products displayed in **Featured Products** change to two.
+You should see the number of products displayed in Featured Products change to two.

 ## Retrieving specific config.json values through Sass

 In `config.json`, global variables bring dynamic values into the framework.
 Sass imports these global variables' values to handle data, such as colors hexadecimal values, and to make the data available to Page Builder.

-Below is a snippet from `config.json`.
+The following is a snippet of color variables from `config.json`.

 ```css
 {